Doxify/uno/README.md

 ### Motivation
 To gain more hands-on experience with web technologies such as websockets, templating engines, and deploying to production.

+### What did I do?
+Most of my work was on the backend.
+I was responsible for implementing the backend game logic and creating APIs for interfacing with the game.

 ---

 ## Screenshots